Skip to main content

 Dissolved oxygen

-Dissolved oxygen rated fair at the forebay and good at the mid-reservoir.
-This indicator has rated good each year at the mid-reservoir.
-At the forebay, however, low dissolved oxygen concentrations (<2 mg/L) periodically develop in a small area along the reservoir bottom during summer.
-This resulted in fair ratings some years and a poor rating in 2010.
+Dissolved oxygen in 2022 rated “good” at the two locations this indicator is monitored.
+Dissolved oxygen has rated “good” each year at the mid-reservoir.
+At the forebay, however, low dissolved oxygen concentrations (less than two milligrams per liter) sometimes develop in a small area along the reservoir bottom during summer.
+This resulted in “fair” ratings some years and a “poor” rating in 2010.
+Low flow conditions reduce mixing in the water column and can allow water to sit long enough that oxygen in the lower water column becomes depleted as it is used in the natural process of decomposition.

 Chlorophyll

-Chlorophyll rated fair at the forebay and good at the mid-reservoir.
-Chlorophyll concentrations were elevated at the forebay during several sample periods.
-Chlorophyll ratings have fluctuated between good, fair and poor at the forebay, generally in response to reservoir flows.
-Chlorophyll has rated good at the mid-reservoir each year except 1994, when it rated fair.
+Chlorophyll in 2022 rated “fair” at the forebay and “good” at the mid-reservoir.
+Chlorophyll ratings have fluctuated between “good”, “fair” and “poor” at the forebay, generally in response to reservoir flows.
+Chlorophyll has rated “good” at the mid-reservoir each year except 1994 and 2007, when it rated “fair”.
+(The full complement of ecological indicators was not monitored in 2007.)

 Fish